[Episode Five of ‘The Employee Advocacy and Influence Podcast] 🎧👇

 A fourth tip is to harness the power of new recruits.

-So naturally, when you launch a program you’re going to invite people who work in your organization right now but over time some of those people are going to leave the organization to retire or to go work in other organizations.
-So because of that, you need to build a mechanism that onboard new recruits as they join the organization.
+But over time some of those people are going to leave the organization to retire or to go work in other organizations.
+So because of that, you need to build a mechanism that onboard new recruits as they join.

-Now, I’m not saying that you ask every single new recruit to go and share your most recent blog post on their first day.
 Obviously, that may be seen a little bit too much, but you probably have a social media policy document and hopefully, you have some training that tells people what is acceptable on social and what’s not acceptable.
-But as part of that you should be making people aware that there is an ambassador program for them to use and really show them that this is something that is encouraged by the company.

 How you can Re-engage Lapsed Users

-And don’t be afraid of re-engaging users who seem to have disengaged.
-So most people have had the experience of going on holiday and spending two weeks out of the business only to come back and sit at the desk and think to themselves, I can’t remember what I did in this job and there’s a little bit of recalibration that has to take place in any job.
-When you come back to Holiday and.
-Rut,
+So most people have had the experience of going on holiday and spending two weeks out of the business only to come back and sit at the desk and think to themselves, I can’t remember what I did in this job.
+There’s a little bit of recalibration that has to take place in any job after a holiday.

-Being an employee advocate inside an organization is not going to be someone’s primary responsibility.
-So as they come back into the business it’s possible that the role of the employee advocacy program will fall by the wayside.
-So just because somebody disengaged from your program, that doesn’t mean that they’ve disengaged because they didn’t like it.
+Just because somebody disengaged from your program, that doesn’t mean that they’ve disengaged because they didn’t like it.
 It’s just that habits take time to form.
 So we would recommend that if you’re running an advocacy program, have some kind of training that you run, even if it’s on a quarterly basis, that’s focused on reengaging users who have previously shared before and then invite those people to participate.

 If you’re running it as a webinar obviously you can record it and send it to those people after the event, but also maybe even look at running surveys to ask people why they disengaged.
-You might find that people like the idea of being a employee influencer, but they didn’t like the content.
-Equally, they might have liked the content, but they didn’t like the technology.
-Either way, engaging with those disengaged users will only enable you to provide a better advocacy program as you go forward.

 So let’s summarize.